Block-Hosting-Development/ChatPix/README.md

 Contributions are welcome!
 Please follow these guidelines:

-- Do not add anything that would be considered a virus or wrong, I get that we get to choose what is allowed in and not but don't waste my time (feel like this one is just implide but still)
+- Do not add anything that would be considered malicious, We choose what is allowed and this wastes our time (feel like this one is implied, but still)
-- If you are adding anything, make sure to think if what you have added is something that could be helpful or is it just a joke.
+- If you are adding anything, make sure to think if what you have added is something that could be helpful.

 ## License